Miika Koppinen

-Miika Johannes Koppinen (born 5 July 1978) is a Finnish football coach and former player who is currently assistant coach at Finnsnes IL.
+Miika Johannes Koppinen (born 5 July 1978) is a Finnish football coach and former international player who is currently an assistant coach at Finnsnes IL.
 Koppinen played professional football as a central defender from 1998 to 2014.
 He started his career in Finland before moving to Norway to play for Tromsø IL and Rosenborg BK.
 Koppinen won 18 caps for the Finland national football team and made 337 appearances for Tromsø, the third-highest number of appearances by any player for the club.

 Club career

 Early years

 He first played youth football for KPS (Kokkolan Palloseura) before moving on to KPV in his home town of Kokkola.
-He made his debut for KPV in 1998 at 16 years of age, before moving to second division side FF Jaro in 1999.
+He made his debut for KPV in 1998 at 19 years of age, before moving to second division side FF Jaro in 1999.
 The club managed to reach the final of the Suomen Cup, before losing 2–1 to FC Jokerit.

 Move to Norway

 He joined Norwegian side Tromsø in 2000.
 Tromsø got fourth place in his first season, but a disappointing second season saw Tromsø relegated to the Norwegian first division.
 Tromsø responded quickly though and got back to the top-flight after one season.
 Two more seasons followed at Tromsø before securing a move to Rosenborg on a free transfer.